The Laan lab is located in the Department of Bionanoscience

 We know that cells are highly organized in space and time.
 During mitosis for example, an intricate network of interactions ensures a remarkable precision and robustness in DNA segregation.
 This network is highly dynamic and self-organizing; it disassembles at one phase during the cell cycle to be completely rebuilt in the next phase.
 Additionally this network needs to be robust against genetic perturbations.
 Especially large multi-cellular organisms, which acquire mutations during their lifetime need to buffer against spontaneous mutations to avoid, for example, cancer formation.
 Nevertheless, on long evolutionary timescales mutations are essential since they allow organisms to adapt to their changing environment.
 So how do these complex networks manage to be robust and highly organized on short cellular timescales, but also adaptable on long evolutionary timescales?

-July 25th: Enzo will defend his MEP for Applied Physics.
+July 25th: Enzo succesfully defended his MEP for Applied Physics, congrats!

 July 19th: Burak succesfully defended his BEP for Applied Physics, congrats!